 The project team must be a minimum of two (2) people and must include: A Producer (Principal Investigator) and a Technical Advisor.
 The Technical Advisor must be independent of the Producer.
-If more than one producer is involved, each producer must be an independent and separate operator.
-Farmers and ranchers serve as the applicant and principal investigator.
+They may not be a family member.
+Producers serve as the applicant and principal investigator.
 Both the PI and Technical Advisor must register in the grant management system (projects.sare.org) to access and manage the project details and reporting requirements.